 Translate all scenarios onto the modelled business outcomes.
 Identify your company’s strengths and risk potential, then review your marketing organization’s list of strategic targets to see if they are still accurate.
 With markets in flux, it’s smart to stick with shorter planning cycles that are more flexible to future market shifts.

 4. Establish Trigger Points That Activate Your Scenario Plans

 You have all your various scenario plans plotted out, but how do you know when it’s time to use them?

 The final piece of the scenario planning process is identifying tipping points that trigger the execution of an alternate plan.
 These points are either:

 - The moment just before a scenario becomes critically necessary

 - The moment your current plan starts to become irrelevant

-To make it easier when you need to flip the switch and change to a new plan, make sure a portion of your marketing budget is bookmarked as a slush fund.
-Keep it between five to ten percent of your total budget.
-A slush fund needs to be big enough to support flexibility, but not so big that it ties marketers to a shoestring budget and hinders their original plans.
+Bookmark a portion of the marketing budget as a slush fund.
+This make it easier when you need to flip the switch and change to a new plan, m Keep it between five to ten percent of your total budget.
+A slush fund needs to be big enough to support flexibility, however, if it is too big it may tie marketers to a shoestring budget and hinder their original plans.

 Scenario planning keeps marketing organizations agile and flexible.
-It identifies the important constants in your marketing plans – your strategic targets – and provides a structure for addressing uncertainties.
-When you’re armed to the teeth with a variety of back-up plans, you can act quickly and decisively.
+It identifies the important constants in your marketing strategy and your strategic targets.
+In addition, it provides a structure for addressing future scenarios and critical uncertainties.
+When armed to the teeth with a variety of back-up plans, you can act quickly and decisively.